 How long does it take to process an award disbursement?

-It may take up to six weeks to process your award disbursement once our office receives all required documents (enrollment verification and/or transcript, volunteer hours).
+It may take up to six weeks to process your award disbursement once our office receives all required documents (official enrollment verification, transcript (spring disbursements),volunteer hours form).

 5. Enrollment Verification and GPA Requirements

 Official enrollment verification is provided upon request by your college or university's registrar or bursars office.